 This assessment follows recommendations from the Framework Science Peer Review of stock assessment methods for the sGSL snow crab stock held on November 21-25, 2011 (DFO 2012a).

-The present report presents a brief summary of the 2020 snow crab fishery, the assessment and commercial biomass estimates for the 2021 snow crab fishery in the sGSL (Areas 12, 19, 12E and 12F).
+The present report presents a brief summary of the 2020 snow crab fishery, the stock status assessment, and commercial biomass estimates for the 2021 sGSL snow crab fishery.
 Biomass estimates and population characteristics by life stage are derived from a trawl survey conducted after the fishery covering the sGSL snow crab habitat.
-Risk analysis of catch options for the 2021 fishery relative to the commercial biomass and removal reference points is also presented.
+A risk analysis of catch options for the 2021 fishery relative to the commercial biomass and removal reference points is also presented.

 2.0.
 SYNOPSIS OF SNOW CRAB BIOLOGY